Sports and Exercise Science, BSc

 Why Study Sports and Exercise Science?

-• The programme at the University of Aberdeen is based on a strong curriculum in physiology, biochemistry and nutrition.
+• This is an interdisciplinary degree delivered by specialists in exercise sciences, nutrition and fundamental biomedical sciences.
+The programme at the University of Aberdeen is based on a strong curriculum in physiology, biochemistry, anatomy and nutrition, with links to the school of psychology too.

 • Sports science courses complement those in the fundamental biomedical sciences and allow students to place their knowledge in the context of the sports performance and physical activity for health.

-• You'll be taught at the internationally renowned, multi-million pound Aberdeen Sports Village as well as the Foresterhill campus, one of the largest health campuses in Europe.
+• You'll be taught at the internationally renowned, multi-million pound Aberdeen Sports Village as well as the Foresterhill campus, one of the largest health campuses in Europe which hosts the celebrated Rowett Institute for Nutrition and Health that has helped pioneer nutrition research for over 100 years.

 What Our Students Say